artneutro/leetcode-daily/README.md

 Leetcode provides a daily problem to solve.
 Some days I have spare time to provide a working solution that pass all their inputs, so storing them here.
+No specific optimization technique implemented.